+The following methods are accepted as valid diversion from landfill:

+• Recycling;

+• Returning to supplier;

+• Reuse in same process;

+• Reuse in different process;

+• Processing and selling to third party;

-- Commercial composting; AND/OR - Waste-to-energy: the manufacturer removes, to the maximum practical extent, recyclable materials from the waste stream using common or frontend recycling methods before material is sent to the waste-to-energy operation.
-Final by-products of waste-to-energy processes are disposed of properly and, if sent to landfill, are included in the total mass discarded value.
+• Commercial composting; AND/OR

+• Waste-to-energy: the manufacturer removes, to the maximum practical extent, recyclable materials from the waste stream using common or front-end recycling methods before material is sent to the waste-to-energy operation.
+Final by-products of waste-to- energy processes are disposed of properly and, if sent to landfill, are included in the total mass discarded value.
 Facilities are compliant with applicable government emissions regulations and facility permits.
-The waste-to-energy process used is one of the following: - used come from facilities that divert over 80% of their waste.
+The waste-to-energy process used is one of the following:

-- Bio-diesel or other biofuels; - Anaerobic digestion with energy recovery; or - Combustion with energy recovery where: - Combustion makes up less than 10% of the total waste by mass diverted; and - Combustion does not generate bottom ash or fly ash defined as hazardous by US CFR 261.24 (TCLP) or equivalent test for the jurisdiction of the incineration plant.
+• Bio-diesel or other biofuels:

+• Anaerobic digestion with energy recovery: or

+• Combustion with energy recovery where:

+Combustion makes up less than 10% of the total waste by mass diverted; and

+Combustion does not generate bottom ash or fly ash defined as hazardous by US CFR 261.24 (TCLP) or equivalent test for the jurisdiction of the incineration plant.

+Info ormational Reference(s):

-- UL 2799, 2012 - Zero Waste Principles of the Zero Waste International Alliance (ZWIA), 2015
+• UL 2799, 2012

+• Zero Waste Principles of the Zero Waste International Alliance (ZWIA), 2015